Supported by Stimuleringsfonds Creatieve Industrie as part of the "Regeling Experiment"

 Technical Audio Features

-Technical Note: Most of these features are working closely together to showcase the possibilities within MetaSounds with sometimes the help of some custom C++ nodes, that respond dynamically to player behavior and game state changes.
+Important Note: These features work together in various innovative ways, utilizing unpredictability, proximity-based solutions, and real-time adaptation to showcase the possibilities within MetaSounds (with some custom C++ nodes), creating a cohesive psychological horror audio experience that responds dynamically to player behavior and game state changes.